List of Euphoria characters: Cassie Howard

-Cassie is a sweet and popular girl who enjoys ice skating and is Lexi's older sister.
-Facing objectification from a young age, as well as her father leaving her family, has left the need for male validation as her Achilles' heel.
-She has had multiple past relationships which often ended in revenge porn of her being spread.
+Cassandra "Cassie" Jacobs (née Howard) was born on August 16, 2000.
+She is a sweet and popular girl who enjoys ice skating and is Lexi's older sister.
+Facing objectification from a young age, as well as her father becoming an addict and leaving her family, has left the need for male validation as her Achilles' heel.
+She has had multiple past relationships, which often ended in revenge porn.
 She is Maddy's closest friend and confidant, even having a stronger bond with Maddy than with Lexi.

-In the first season, she enters a relationship with McKay, who she later breaks up with after he gets her pregnant causing her to have an abortion.
+She enters a relationship with McKay, who she later breaks up with after he gets her pregnant, causing her to have an abortion.
 Seeking comfort, she engages in a secret relationship with Nate in the second season, causing her to lose her sense of self and eventually ruining her friendship with Maddy when the truth comes out.
-The betrayal causes Cassie to be ostracized and she isolates herself further from everyone.
-In the season finale, Cassie has a public meltdown in relation to Lexi's original school play and Nate ending their relationship.
-Trying to embrace her self-proclaimed title as “the villain”, it leads to further ridicule from her fellow students and a physical altercation with Maddy.
+The betrayal causes Cassie to be ostracized, and she isolates herself further.
+Cassie has a public meltdown in relation to Lexi's school play and Nate ending their relationship.
+Trying to embrace her self-proclaimed title as "the villain", it leads to further ridicule from her fellow students and a physical altercation with Maddy.
+In the third season, Cassie is engaged to Nate.
+While she is unemployed, she dabbles in sexual content creation to earn additional income.
+Cassie reaches out to Maddy to reconnect and apologizes for her actions in high school.
+Cassie and Nate later get married, but Cassie becomes involved in Nate's debt to Naz, a dangerous mortuary mogul.
+Cassie moves out of their home to invest more time working with Maddy to make more content.
+She later becomes a widow following Nate's death.